smoort/CarND-Vehicle-Detection/writeup_template.md

 ---

-###Discussion
+### **Discussion**

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+**1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
-What could you do to make it more robust?
+What could you do to make it more robust?**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+**_Problems / Issues faced_**

+* The feature extraction parameter determination took time as the right balance between accuracy and performance is needed.
+* The prediction pipeline is processing heavy and takes time.
+For a real time scenario, the prediction has to be real quick.
+* Vehicle coming in opposite direction are also getting detected.
+Not sure if this is a problem though.

+**_Where will your pipeline likely fail_**

+* The pipeline might fail if vehicle types not present in training data are encountered - eg. sports cars, altered vehicles etc
+* Fast moving vehicles might fail detection as their location in the frame changes drastically leading - this might lead to the detection getting ignored as false positive
+* The pipeline might fail under low-light or glare conditions where vehicle features might not be fully visible

+**_What could you do to make it more robust?**

+* Training with a wide variety of vehicles and vehicle orientations will improve the success rate.

+---

+**Stand Out Implementation**

+*  The vehicle detection is combined with lane detection
+*  On top of vehicle detection, tracking has also been implemented by smooth heat over multiple frames - this helps reduce false positives